bvolpato/DataflowTemplates/README.md

 ### Releasing Templates

-There's a specific command to run Template releases, which is a shortcut to create specs and stage templates, with more validations.
+There's a specific command to release all Templates, which is a shortcut to create specs and stage templates, with additional validations.

 ```shell
 mvn clean package -PtemplatesRelease  \